 A Note on Heirloom Tomatoes

-When looking for an heirloom tomato to make tomatoes on toast, choose a sweet type that is good for fresh eating (as opposed to a paste type of tomato).
-These are generally plump, round tomatoes advertised for their good flavour.
+When looking for an heirloom tomato to make tomatoes on toast, choose a sweet type that is good for fresh eating (as opposed to a paste type of plum tomato).
+These fresh-eating types are generally plump, round tomatoes advertised for their good flavour.
 Better yet, ask your local farmer at the farmers market for their recommendation!